 Artist Stuart Loughridge describes the materials he uses for sketching.
 He shows a well-loved small trifold sketchbook that fits in a jacket pocket.
 He can easily pull out a sheet of paper and his mechanical pencil from the sketchbook and start to draw a pencil outline with his thumb as an anchor on the paper.
 If he chooses to work on toned paper, he will bring a white pencil, though he prefers to bring the sketch back home and add the white highlights later.
 This is a great solution for quick sketches in a tight window of time.

 If he has somewhere to sit down while he sketches, he may pull out his pencil kit.
-Clips, Several brushes are available in the kit, several different pencils, a kneaded eraser, ruler, watercolor medium, titanium white gouache, pencil sharpener, blades, water and a cap to hold the water.
+His kit holds clips, several different brushes and pencils, a kneaded eraser, a ruler, watercolor medium, titanium white gouache, a pencil sharpener, blades, water, and a cap to hold the water.

-Stuart’s homemade color kit made from a used book has a palette of colors, bottle cap for water, a brush that has a pencil on the end, paper, and clips.
+Stuart’s homemade color kit—made from a used book—has a palette of colors, a bottle cap for water, a brush that has a pencil on the end, paper, and clips.
 More brushes and pencils are available underneath the palette.
 The paper is stored in a fan file in the back of the book.
-He’ll also carry water and Dr. Ph Martin’s Bleedproof zinc white for white highlights which he highly recommends for watercolor painting.
+He’ll also carry water and Dr. Ph.
+Martin’s Bleedproof Zinc White for white highlights, which he highly recommends for watercolor painting.

-For larger expeditions with a tripod and larger landscapes he has another kit available made out of a day planner.
-Many wash and detail brushes are readily available, both a regular and mechanical pencil, water, clips, kneaded eraser, Cotman palette, and a homemade brush pocket protector all lay on one side.
-Paper for painting and paper towels go on the other side with a mat board protecting them from any damage the palette side may do.
-Once the day planner is closed everything is protected and won’t blow away.
+For larger expeditions with a tripod and larger landscapes, he has another kit available, made out of a day planner.
+This kid holds many wash and detail brushes, both a regular and mechanical pencil, water, clips, a kneaded eraser, a Cotman palette, and a homemade brush pocket protector on one side.
+Paper for painting and paper towels go on the other side, with a mat board protecting them from any damage the palette side may do.
+Once the day planner is closed, everything is protected and won’t blow away.